Miccosukee: 20th century

 From the end of the Third Seminole War in 1858 until the 1920s, the Indigenous people in Florida lived their lives in Big Cypress and the Everglades, intentionally isolated from interactions with white Floridians except for the occasional meeting for trade.
 Groups of Native Americans tended to gather in bigger camps until 1900, and then they began to separate into smaller groups in the face of increased development in Central and South Florida.
 The isolation of camps in South Florida began to end in the late 1920s with the construction of the Tamiami Trail (U.S. 41).

 Construction of the Tamiami Trail as the route between Tampa and Miami concluded in 1928.
 This brought new forms of traffic through Big Cypress and the Everglades.
 Not long before the completion of the Trail, Florida outlawed hunting for alligator and fur-bearing animals.
 With traffic in the region increasing, various drainage and canal projects throughout Florida changing the water levels around the tree islands, and declining opportunities for economic stability, Indians began to relocate to sites along the Trail.
 Over a dozen camps, or villages, moved closer to the Trail between 1928 and 1938.
-From these sites, Miccosukee Indians sought to improve their economic situation by offering airboat tours of the Everglades, Indigenous artworks for sale, and other goods and services to tourists traveling across the state.
+From these sites, Miccosukee people sought to improve their economic situation by offering airboat tours of the Everglades, Indigenous artworks for sale, and other goods and services to tourists traveling across the state.
 Still viewed by many as Seminole Indians during this time, the Miccosukees who moved to live along the Trail also became known as the Trail Indians.

 The distinction between "Miccosukee" and "Seminole" began to grow as the former believed the latter were more willing to assimilate to the majority culture by moving onto designated Indian reservations in Florida starting in the 1930s and 1940s.
 The federal and state governments persisted in treating the Indians of Florida as a unified people, eventually including a third group, known as Independents or Traditionals, who did not affiliate with either the Miccosukee or the Seminole groups.
 One issue that further divided the tribes in Florida was a small group of Seminoles filing with the Indian Claims Commission in 1950 to claim compensation for lands taken by the U.S. government.
 Many of the Miccosukees contended that they never reached an official peace with the U.S., and they wanted their land returned rather than financial compensation.
-The U.S. settlement of the claims with the Miccosukee and Seminole of Florida, as well as the Seminole Nation in Oklahoma, finally concluded in 1976; division of shares among the tribes took until 1990 to settle.
+The U.S. settlement of the claims with the Miccosukee and Seminole of Florida, as well as the Seminole Nation of Oklahoma, finally concluded in 1976; division of shares among the tribes took until 1990 to settle.